 During radiological events, the Federal Office for Radiation Protection (BfS) may provide support, in the form of human resources and measuring equipment, to the authorities responsible for NGA and NBC defence.
 The federal government’s Central Nuclear Emergency Support Team (ZUB), which consists of special units of the Federal Criminal Police Office (BKA), the Federal Police and the BfS, is also deployed if necessary.

 Only one radiological situation report pursuant to section 108 of the Radiation Protection Act (StrlSchG) will be relevant for assessment of the radiological situation by all federal and Länder authorities in the case of supraregional and regional emergencies.
 This report will be drawn up by the government’s radiological situation centre for supraregional emergencies.
 In the case of regional emergencies drafting the report will generally be a task for the federal state in question.
-The federal government’s radiological situation centre will be set up at the Federal Environment Ministry (BMU) as a network comprising the BMU, BfS, GRS, and BBK (section 106 StrlSchG).
+The federal government’s radiological situation centre will be set up at the Federal Environment Ministry (BMU) as a network comprising the BMU, BfS, BASE, GRS, and BBK (section 106 StrlSchG).
 The centre’s other tasks will include interministerial coordination of protective measures, providing information to the public at national and international level and in the event of an emergency drawing up recommendations informing people on how to act.

 Tasks of the radiological situation centre

 The federal government’s radiological situation centre (radiologische Lagezentrum des Bundes - RLZ) will be set up at the Federal Environment Ministry (BMU) as a network comprising the BMU, BfS, BASE, GRS and BBK and, depending on the nature of the emergency and allocation of responsibilities, will carry out the following tasks (section 106 StrlSchG):